There's no magic formula for a successful proposal, but here are some guidelines to keep in mind.

 If your project involves reporting in a hostile or dangerous environment, we do require that you and your potential outlets adhere strictly to the ACOS Alliance principles outlined here.
 If you are a freelancer and you plan to report from a conflict zone or hostile environment, you must have a firm assignment from a news organization that will assume full responsibility for your well-being.
 It also helps if you have taken a recognized hostile environment training course.
 Over the last two years, the Pulitzer Center has been able cover the costs of training for more than 40 freelancers.

 The application form asks for a rough budget estimate for your project.
 Our grants cover the hard costs of getting to the story and reporting it—airfare, hotels, meals, local ground transportation, records requests costs, data analysis/visualization costs, local reporting partners, or assistants, translators, etc. We expect you to try to keep your costs down.
 Don't even think of flying business class.
 Don't plan on spending a month when two weeks will suffice.
 You don't have to stay in the cheapest fleabag hotel in town, but don't go overboard in the other direction.
 We recognize the importance of finding a good local reporting partner for some stories, but good doesn't necessarily mean the most expensive.
 Shop around, compare prices, check with other correspondents.
 In other words, don't think of us as an ATM.
 We are not.
+If you work for a newsroom, university, or similar, please note that we do not allow overhead or indirect expenses in our budgets.
 We are a modest non-profit that has to go out and raise every dollar that we give to you.